balrog-s/monitor-server/README.md

 	- This is another aspect currently lacking; however given some time bringing in **Jest** to write out a unit test suite would greatly improve the quality of repository.
 Especially if refactoring is to be done.
 5. Developer Tools
 	- Adding a auto refresh service such as **nodemon** would make developing in this repository more efficient.
 As this was a quick prototype I did not invest some time in setting that up; however, if I were to do this again I would invest that time as it would probably save triple that during development.
+6. Pagination
+	- Clients are able to request the list of events along with a offset and limit parameter.
+However not providing these will return the whole data set.
+Currently the dashboard requests the whole data set as it does client side pagination.

 ## Given more time
 ### 1 Day
 Given one more day; I would install **Jest** and begin writing unit test files for the currently existing implementations.
 I would also need to investigate to find a good code coverage tool.
 Once I reach 97%+ unit test coverage I could begin refactoring some of the existing code and cleaning up the repository structure to allow easier implementation of new feature.
 For instance: A controller -> service -> db structure for resources.
-I would also add the USER_LOGGED_OUT event; its something I think that is worth having but did not have time to get to it.
 ### 1 Month
 Given one month; I would do the above but also:
 	1. Implement a replay system for consuming events and generating projection tables
 	2. Improve the quality of error responses and also document a guideline on standards for returning data and errors.
 This could be done by documenting an OpenAPI 3.0 spec.
-Also, this may allow us to easily build up an integration test suite (althought I have not yet explored this but it would be a fun to look into)
+Also, this may allow us to easily build up an integration test suite (although I have not yet explored this but it would be a fun to look into)
 	3. Solidify the login system.
 In its current state it is a prototype at best and I am sure there are flaws with it.
 I would like to take some time to ensure that the system is as air tight as I can get it.